FluxML/Flux.jl/docs/src/training/training.md

 end
 ```

-Many commonly used optimisation rules, such as `Adam`, are built-in.
+Many commonly used optimisation rules, such as [`Adam`](@ref Flux.Optimise.Adam), are built-in.
 These are listed on the [optimisers](@ref man-optimisers) page.

-!!! note
+!!! note "Implicit-style optimiser state"
     This `setep` makes another tree-like structure.
 Old versions of Flux did not do this,
     and instead stored a dictionary-like structure within the optimiser `Adam(0.001)`.
     This was initialised on first use of the version of `update!` for "implicit" parameters.